FTRS (Home Commitment) Vacancy

 Unless already holding a commission in the Reserve Air Forces the successful applicant will be required to be commissioned in the RAFR with a liability for call-out for permanent service.

-The appointment is on FTRS (Home Commitment) TCoS in accordance with AP 3392 Vol 7 Leaflet 105 for an initial period of up to 4 years.
+The appointment is on FTRS (Home Commitment), TCoS in accordance with AP 3392 Vol 7 Leaflet 105 for an initial period of up to 9 years.

 Confirmation of appointment will depend on successful completion of a RAF Medical Board.
 Personnel who do not meet the Age/Permanent Joint Medical Employment Standard (PJMES) may apply for the appointment but will only be considered subject to an executive waiver process on a case by case basis.

-Candidates who have been out of regular or reserve service for more than 5 years may be considered for this appointment, but not on promotion.
+Candidates who have been out of regular or reserve service for more than 5 years may be considered for this appointment; however, not on promotion.
 Furthermore, prior approval must be sought from the relevant Branch & Trade Advisor in order to confirm current and past experience prior to being invited to interview.

 Individual Reinforcement Training (IRT) (Module 1) and RAF Fitness Test (RAFFT).
 Reserve personnel are required to maintain currency in IRT and the RAFFT iaw the relevant TCoS.
 The successful applicant will be expected to undertake IRT and the RAFFT within 6 months of commencing employment.